preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/index.rst

 Attach a Team Site
 *******************
-Using this option you can attach any Team site to Omnia.
+Using this option you can attach any Team Site to Omnia.
 Do the following:

-1. Copy the Url for the Team site you want to attach.
+1. Copy the Url for the Team Site you want to attach.
 2. Got to Team Collaboration settings and click the plus.

 The following is shown: